30

 • The cramped main concession area is between the 100 and 200 levels.
 Meaning if you have nice seat down low in the 100 level, you’re looking at a 40 row hike up to get a beer.

 Everyone knows that the A’s need a new stadium.
-Alas, it will be in the Tropicana parking lot rather than here in Oakland.
+Alas, it will be just off the Vegas Strip* rather than here in Oakland.

 FOOD 6/10